 The Last Ninja Soundtrack (C64), Ben Daglish / Anthony Lees, 1987

 Like the game itself, The Last Ninja soundtrack has become the stuff of legend, again excelling on a platform that had no shortage of outstanding music.
 Scoring duties fell to the duo of Ben Daglish and Anthony Lees.
 Daglish had already built a sizeable portfolio of 8-bit computer soundtracks and was well on his way to becoming one of the most heralded game composers of the decade.
 Lees’ involvement was more of a surprise.
 He had entered a competition (run as an April Fool’s Day joke) by ZZAP!
 64 magazine and his winning composition drew the attention of Cale.
-Lees would later write music for Last Ninja 2, but his score was rejected as the developers found it didn’t suit the style of the game.
-Many of the 16-bit computer games Lees would later write for unfortunately remained unpublished, before he retired from the game music scene.
+Lees later wrote music for Last Ninja 2, but his score was rejected as the developers found it didn’t suit the game’s style.
+Many of the 16-bit computer games Lees would later write for unfortunately remained unpublished before retiring from the game music scene.

-A C64 score with composers sharing the work load was fairly uncommon – but then again The Last Ninja soundtrack was hardly your average 1987 game score.
+A C64 score with composers sharing the workload was pretty uncommon – but then again, The Last Ninja soundtrack was hardly your average 1987 game score.
 Clocking in at around 50 minutes (without loops!), The Last Ninja was far more expansive than almost any other game score of its era.
-The running time was a result of the developers not just asking for a different tune for each level – they also requested a new composition for each level’s loading screen.
+The running time resulted from the developers not just asking for a different tune for each level – they also requested a new composition for each level’s loading screen.
 What’s more, all three channels of the C64’s SID chip were dedicated to music playback, meaning that Daglish and Lees wouldn’t have to worry about sacrificing one channel for sound playback – a rare occurrence for a C64 game.

 Indeed, from the first notes of “Wastelands Loader”, Daglish announces both his mastery of the SID chip and his sprawling artistic ambition.
-These ‘loader’ compositions were designed as scene setters and Daglish makes the most of this opportunity, building an entire aural world within the confines of the technology available.
-Sweeping glissandi notes that zoom in and out of view create a mythical, suitably Eastern atmosphere without having to resort to tired musical stereotypes.
+These ‘loader’ compositions were designed as scene setters, and Daglish makes the most of this opportunity, building an entire aural world within the confines of the technology available.
+Sweeping glissandi notes that zoom in and out of view create a mythical, suitably Eastern atmosphere without resorting to tired musical stereotypes.
 A series of serene melodies again pay homage to the game’s setting through their pentatonic, steady progressions and ritualistic nature, while a constant bass drone underlines the composition’s meditative undercurrent.
-It’s not all peaceful reference though – pay attention to the first lead melody’s quirky upward swings at the end of each phrase.
+It’s not all peaceful reverence though – pay attention to the first lead melody’s quirky upward swings at the end of each phrase.

 Other compositions have more pressing matters to address.
-“Wilderness In-Game” is first outright action track on The Last Ninja soundtrack.
+“Wilderness In-Game” is the first outright action track on The Last Ninja soundtrack.
 Again Daglish’s work is more subtle than one might initially expect – that effectively agitated, almost panicking melody lead that opens the track cleverly develops into something more anthemic as the cue progresses.
-Then the music cranks up the tension a notch when its melodies turn grittier and more determined, while Daglish clads his torrent of notes in a fuzzy sound that oozes into every corner of the arrangement until the claustrophobia is tangible.
+Then the music cranks up the tension a notch when its melodies turn grittier and more determined.
+At the same time, Daglish clads his torrent of notes in a fuzzy sound that oozes into every corner of the arrangement until the claustrophobia is tangible.
 “Dungeons Loader” is equally adept at delivering a constantly intense experience while still allowing the music to develop.
-Nowhere else on the score do rhythms and melodies battle each other so ferociously – particularly during the cue’s second half, when Daglish’s hyper-compressed, single-minded rhythms lock into each other with amazing atmospheric precision.
+Nowhere else on the score do rhythms and melodies battle each other so ferociously – particularly during the cue’s second half, when Daglish’s hyper-compressed, single-minded rhythms lock into each other with amazingly atmospheric precision.